roryror/CUHKSZ-DDA3003-transport-air-visualization/src/data_processing/README.md

 ## Notes
 - Air quality data is sourced from the OpenAQ API, which may be subject to API rate limits
+- Air quality data downloader splits large date ranges into 2-month periods to avoid rate limits
 - Taxi data can be automatically downloaded using the `--download` or `--download-taxi` flags
 - Taxi data can also be manually obtained from: https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page
-- Taxi data downloader will skip files that already exist to avoid duplicate downloads
+- Both air and taxi data downloaders will skip files that already exist to avoid duplicate downloads
+- Both air and taxi data produce merged output files sorted by time
+- Log files are generated in timestamped directories for each run
+- Air and taxi output folders from the same run share the same task timestamp for easy matching
 - Ensure necessary Python dependencies are installed before running

 ## Future Work